Stuycs-K/final-project-9-naamidt-chowdhuryf/WORKLOG.md

 ### 6/10-11/23

-HW - Working on actually added stat stage boosts, status effects, better turn-based system, AI, more sprites, spreadsheets, etc
+HW - Working on actually added stat stage boosts, status effects, better turn-based system, AI, more sprites, spreadsheets\
+making diagrams for how the game will actually work, designing and coding the pokemon to demonstrate features in cheats

 ## Fishan Chowdhury (Bell)